PaulTR/AndroidDemoProjects/README.md

 AndroidAutoMessenger: Uses the Android Auto API to display notifications and receive voice feedback from users.

+AndroidPermissionsDemo: Demo for the Android Marshmallow permissions model and how to request/check permissions.

 AndroidTVAsteroidBelt: Example of using OpenGL and the Android TV controller to make a basic Asteroids game.
 The tutorial for this demo can be found on Binpress - http://www.binpress.com/tutorial/getting-started-with-game-development-for-android-tv/149

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.